sublimetext-io/docs.sublimetext.io/docs/reference/commands.md

 ### `refresh_folder_list`

 Reloads all folders in the current project and updates the side bar.
+Note:
+While the command runs in the background without blocking the app, it will still delay any pending update to the sidebar until completes.

 ### `reindent`